Stoinis smashes Australia to win over Sri Lanka

 |Scorecard.
 Tables

-Marcus Stoinis hit a magnificent unbeaten half-century as Australia bounced back from their opening defeat at the Men's T20 World Cup with a seven-wicket win over Sri Lanka.
+Marcus Stoinis hit the second-fastest half-century in the Men's T20 World Cup as Australia bounced back from their opening defeat with a seven-wicket win over Sri Lanka.

 Stoinis smashed 59 from 18 balls as Australia reached their target with 21 balls to spare in Perth.